ScrimG59/MCalculator/README.md

 # MCalculator
-My first approach of implementing a scientific calculator.
+My first approach to implement a scientific calculator.

 Implemented a string way to evaluate calculations but without functions.